The Hottest Spots to Visit in Chicago

 Field Museum of Natural History

-The Field Museum of Natural History is one of the most renowned museums in the world, and for good reason.
-It was founded in 1893 with the intention of showcasing the incredibly vast collections of biological and anthropological specimens from the World Columbian Exposition.
 The museum's name was changed in 1905 to honor Marshall Field, the generous department store owner, art patron, and benefactor of the museum.
 The Field Museum holds some of the most incredible and invaluable specimens in the world, making it a veritable treasure trove for anyone interested in the natural world.

 Main Floor of the Famous Field Museum in Chicago with Sue, the Most Complete T Rex Ever Found